Tea Leaf Green: Formation and beginning

-Tea Leaf Green began in the fall of 1996, when Scott Rager met Ben Chambers on the campus of San Francisco State University.
-Chambers was the group's original bass player but left in 2007; he is featured on the band's first four albums.
-Rager and Chambers began playing together, practicing in Chambers's bedroom in a back house off Church Street in the Castro District.
-In early 1997, Clark, a childhood friend of Rager, moved from Los Angeles to San Francisco and became the third member of the band.
-Garrod, also a SFSU student, joined soon after.
+Tea Leaf Green was founded in the fall of 1996, when Scott Rager met Ben Chambers on the campus of San Francisco State University.
+Rager and Chambers began playing together, with Rager on drums and Chambers on bass, practicing in Chambers's bedroom in a back house off Church Street in the Castro District.
+In early 1997, Josh Clark, a childhood friend of Rager, moved from Los Angeles to San Francisco and became the third member of the band, joining on guitar and vocals.
+Trevor Garrod, also a SFSU student, joined soon after on keyboards.

 In the late-1990s, Tea Leaf Green began performing throughout San Francisco, becoming the de facto house band at the Elbo Room for a period in 1999.
 The band's first album, eponymously titled, was produced by Jimmy Foot and engineered by Jimmy and Susie Foot.
 It was released on Bongo Boy Records and featured twelve original compositions, including songs such as "Professor's Blues", "Asphalt Funk", and "California", all of which remained part of the band's live repertoire for years.

 In the early part of the 2000s, Tea Leaf Green was an integral member of a burgeoning rock music revitalization in San Francisco that also featured bands such as Animal Liberation Orchestra and New Monsoon.

 In 2001, Tea Leaf Green released their second album, Midnight on the Reservoir.
 Shortly thereafter they followed with a live release from the Great American Music Hall, unofficially referred to as the "Green Album" because of its all-green cover.
-Midnight on the Reservoir highlighted the group’s rapid evolution from its previous release, offering a heightened element of psychedelia, bombastic rock numbers, and a cohesive, thematic lyrical approach.
-Garrod unearthed childhood memories for the mysterious opening track "Midnight on the Reservoir" and the ebullient sing-along "Papa's in the Backroom", while the band ripped through instrumental jams such as "Panspermic De-evolution" and "Hot Dog".
-Clark referred to this effort as the band's "party album".